4 Best Practices for Maintaining Your Eyewash and Safety Showers

 Like best practice #1 above, this one is all about minimizing the time between exposure and treatment.
 Two rules of thumb to maintain accessibility are as follows:

 - There should be a 16-inch radius from the head of the shower that is completely clear of any obstructions.
 A common mistake is using this space as storage.
-As a best practice, we recommend using floor tape to clearly delineate the area.
+As a best practice, we recommend using floor tape to clearly delineate the area as well as a shower and eyewash sign.

 - There should never be more than one door between an individual’s work space and the closest eyewash and safety shower.